 In arming mode, the Shark Jack will be configured with a static IP address of 172.16.24.1 and will start an SSH server.

 With the Shark Jack in arming mode, you may access the embedded linux system via SSH.
-Connect the Shark Jack to your computer, specify a static IP address in the 172.16.24.0/24 range for its interface (for example 172.16.24.2) then establish an SSH connection to the Shark Jack at 172.16.24.1 (e.g. with the command "ssh email@example.com")
+Connect the Shark Jack to your computer's Ethernet interface, specify a static IP address in the 172.16.24.0/24 range for this interface (for example 172.16.24.2) then establish an SSH connection to the Shark Jack at 172.16.24.1 (e.g. with the command "ssh firstname.lastname@example.org")